 Pear Pistachio and Pomegranate Salad is a super simple, but elegant and beautifully, colorful dish to add to your holiday menus.
 It’s light, crisp and healthy; and a perfect complement to traditional Thanksgiving and Christmas dishes that tend to be heavier and more high-calorie.
 The scrumptious, lemony dressing is so good I want to eat it with a spoon!
 It has the perfect balance of sweet and sour and the acidity will help to cut through the rich, high-fat content of many other holiday dishes, like gravies and sauces.
-This salad LOOKS absolutely gorgeous; and it’s even prettier served in, and on, my new Rachael Ray Cucina Stoneware.
+This salad LOOKS absolutely gorgeous.
+It will be the colorful crown jewel on your holiday table!

 In prepping to make this easy salad, I realized that I do two very simple things that others might not have done before.
 First of all, removing the arils from a pomegranate can be a really simple process, but if no one has ever shown you, it may seem a little intimidating.
 Let me remove all the mystery. 🙂 Cut the pomegranate in half, horizontally, with the stem end at the top.
 Place half the pomegranate in your left hand (right hand if you’re left-handed), cut side down and hold it over a bowl or cutting board.
 Use a wooden spoon to firmly whack (no baby taps) the outside of the pomegranate.
 You need to not be too dainty with this step.
 You’re going to need good, solid whacks to loosen the arils.
 They will pop out into the palm of your hand, fall through your fingers and into the bowl.
 No messy peeling or running under water is necessary.
 Super fast and simple, right?